 1. Use What You Have In-House

 If you can use employees that understand your niche better than anyone else then you can engage them to write blog content.
-Even if the copywriting is not completely perfect, it will still be better to have content with engaging material from someone who really knows your business and target audience, then an outsider who may know AP-style like the back of their hand, but not understand the the true pain-points of your niche market.
+Even if the copywriting is not completely perfect, it will still be better to have content with engaging material from someone who really knows your business and target audience, than an outsider who may know AP-style like the back of their hand, but not understand the true pain-points of your niche market.